 abolish all of them?
 Does it make sense that God would abolish good laws like “thou shalt not murder” and “thou

-shalt not kill”?
+shalt not steal"?
 Does it make sense to abolish God’s feasts?
 These days were set up to point to Christ and His

 redemption plan for the world.
 Does it make sense to abolish a celebration that points to the Messiah?
 And does

 the law of God have flaws?
 The only thing I can see from the Bible about what was missing from the law is a way

 that we might enter into the Kingdom of Heaven.
 This does not mean there was a flaw in God’s law.

 For some reason, so many people hate the law of God.
 They think it is meaningless, archaic, sadistic, fanatical